Credible takeaways

 Who qualifies for unemployment deferment?

-How to apply for unemployment deferment
+How to apply for deferment while unemployed

-Does interest accrue during unemployment deferment?
+Does interest accrue on student loans during unemployment deferment?

 - Direct Subsidized Loans